Betterment/betterlint/README.md

 ### Betterment/VagueSerialize

-This cop identifies calls to `serialize` that do not specify a coder, either by using the positional argument or the `coder` keyword argument.
+This cop identifies calls to `serialize` that do not specify a coder either by using the positional argument or the `coder` keyword argument.

 **NOTE:** Using a positional argument is deprecated for Rails 7.1+.
 That means that...